Little Ego: Publication history

 It later appeared in a 1997 encyclopedia and a 2009 Italian collection.

 Story overview

 Little Ego is an adult-oriented, erotic parody of the classic Little Nemo comics.
 The main character, called Ego, is a woman seemingly in her middle twenties.
 As in Little Nemo, each story is about her having a dream, and she wakes up in the last panel.
-Whereas Little Nemo talked to his mother after waking up, Little Ego thinks what she will tell her psychoanalyst.
+Whereas Little Nemo talked to his mother after waking up, Little Ego wonders what she will tell her psychoanalyst.

 Every story in the Little Ego comic book involves erotic imagery, with Ego appearing half-naked or fully naked in at least one point.
 She has sexual intercourse with men, with other women, and even with plants and animals.